|GPS:||18.198, -66.467 Google Map · Climbing Area Map|

 When you're ready for a change, Puerto Rico offers a wide variety of options, including multi-pitch basalt (Cerro Las Tetas), a granite tower (Piedra Blanca), DWS/psicobloc over the ocean (Cueva del Indio) or over a river (Manatí River), granite bouldering (Juncos, Yabucoa, Vieques), and beach bouldering with the sand serving as your crash pad (Vacía Talega, Aguadilla, and more).
 The climbing is fun with some of the areas having incredible panoramic views.
 If you want to get away from winter and just have a good time then a trip to Puerto Rico is an excellent idea!

-The most frequently climbed areas (Nuevo Bayamón, Cerro Las Tetas, Ciales, Vega Baja) have very good anchors and bolt conditions.
+The most frequently climbed areas (Nuevo Bayamón, Cerro Las Tetas, Caliche, Flying Coconut, and Roca Norte) have very good anchor and bolt conditions.
 In addition, there's an annual climbing event where donations are used to replace bolts and anchors.
 A typical sport rack of 18 draws and a 60 or 70m rope should get you up anything on the island and helmets are recommended.

 Puerto Rico is the smallest island in the Greater Antilles, located in the Caribbean Sea.
 The island is 100 miles long by 35 miles wide (driving equivalent: 4 hours long by 1 hour wide).
 The primary language is Spanish but English is widely spoken around most of the island.
-The U.S. dollar is the main currency and prices for food, lodging, transportation, etc. tend to be similar to the U.S. but cheaper options can be found.
+Being a territory of the United States, the US dollar is the main currency.
+Prices for food, lodging, transportation, etc. tend to be similar to the States but cheaper options can be found.

 Being a territory of the United States, the setup particular to Puerto Rico is that flights between the United States and Puerto Rico are domestic, not international, so there's no customs or immigration control between the two.
 However, when flying out of Puerto Rico to the States (only), there is an agricultural control to prevent the spread of disease.